The Best Way to Share Your Availability (Without Sending a Link)

 Examples where Skej wins over links

 • A VC replies to your outreach with: “Can you do sometime tomorrow?
-What works?” → Skej responds in seconds, proposes ideal times, and books it before anyone else does.
+What works?” → Skej responds in seconds, proposes ideal times tomorrow, and books it before the VC leaves their inbox.

-• A candidate emails back saying: “I’m generally free next week.” → Skej reads your calendar and your hiring manager’s (if they use Skej too), and suggests overlapping times automatically.
+• A candidate emails back saying: “I’m generally free next week.” → Skej reads your calendar and your hiring manager’s, and suggests overlapping times next week automatically.

 No links.
 No friction.
 Just booked meetings.